Kuwait

 Bars

 Some of the most popular bars in Kuwait include the Hard Rock Cafe, Movenpick, and the Tower Club.
-Hard Rock Cafe Kuwait located in the Arraya Center is a lively venue with live music performances and an extensive drinks menu.
+Hard Rock Cafe located in the Arraya Center is a lively venue with live music performances and an extensive drinks menu.
 Movenpick Hotel has several bars including The Deep lounge bar and The View rooftop bar, both lively spots to enjoy cocktails with scenic views.
 The Tower Club at the Arraya Center has an upscale bar on the top floor with panoramic city views.

 In addition, many of the top hotels have lobby bars and lounges that are nice spots for an evening drink.
 Some recommended hotel bars include Trader Vic’s at the JW Marriott, Waves Lounge at the Jumeirah Messilah Beach Hotel, and Skyline at the Marina Hotel.